Ishmail5/DSA/README.md

   - Display
 - Sorting
   - Bubble Sort
+## Files
+- SQS.cpp: Contains the main codebase for the program.
+- README.md: This file, providing an overview and usage instructions.

 ## How to Use
 1. Compile the program using a C++ compiler.
 For example: g++ main.cpp -o program